Training Bursary FAQs

 Are there other opportunities I should consider?

-Also we encourage you to cast your votes for the prestigious Recognition Awards.
-Either by nominating another craftsperson you admire or for yourself, once the Awards are online and open for nominations.
-Find out when here: Awards
+• Also we encourage you to submit your nominations for the prestigious Heritage Crafts Awards.
+Either nominate another craftsperson that you admire or nominate yourself once the nominations are live and online: Find out when here.

 Ready to apply?
 Find out when we are next open for training bursary applications here: